pschafran/purc/README.md

         >locus=ApP/group=C/ref_taxon=Gymnocarpium_dryopteris_MA
         TGCCACACTGGTGAGTATTGTCTTACTTTTTGTTATCCTTTTTCTTGGTGAGAAAGGGTACTGTGTATGGCATATTCACGTCATAATCCAAGACCCCCGCTTGGGGCTGGGGGGTGACAAGGATGTTTCTGTTGGGTGATACCTGTGATGCCAGTTGGAGCAAGAGTAAAATCAACTTTGTAAACATCATCTATTTGAAGGATTAACAGACATGGTATTTAAATTCCTCTCACATTCAAAACAGGGTGGTTGCAGAACTGGTATGGCCAAAGTAACGAATGCTTACGATTTGCCTGCAAGGTAAAAGTTGCACAATGCTCAAGGTGGGGCTAGTTCTTTTGTCACTTAAGCAAGGATCTTCAAGCATGTAAAATTATTCTCCCTCAACTTTGCTTTACAAAAGAAATTTAATATATTGACTACTTCATGCATGGAATTTGAGCAGCTATCACATGTTGATGTTTTTTTTTCAGGCGAGGGGTTCTTTGCATGTGGTTGTAGAAATGTTTTATCACATTTCTATGTGGGTTTTTTGACATGGCTATTTTTGCATAAATGCTACGTTACAAATTAGAATTGTTTACTTGTTTGTTTGTAGGAAATCTCAAACGACTGTCTTTTGCTCTTGTATGCTTAGTTGATGATTGCATGCGTACACCTTTATGCTCATTTCAGGCTATGTTTTGTCAGCTCACAAGTTTTTGATGTTTAACCTAACATGACAGGAAAGTTATACATACTGTTGGTCCAAGATATGCTGTAAAATATCATACAGCTGCAGAAAATGCTCTAAGTCATTGTTACCGATCTTGTTTAGAGGCTTTGATTGACTTAGGCCTTCAAAGGTACCAGCTGCTTGTTTAAACAGCTCAAAATTAAAGGAGAGTTTATTTCTTTTGGATTAAAGTTTATCTCCCTTGTATTTCTTGCAGCATTGCCCTGGGGTGTATTTACACAGAGTCTAAAGGCTAT

-* **Map files** - tab delimited text file, one for each locus.
-This tells PURC the correspondence between barcode and specimen.
-The first column is the barcode (has to be identical to the barcode seq file), and the second is the specimen name.
+* **Map files** - One tab-delimited text file for each locus.
+These "maps" allow PURC to match sequences to the source specimens, based on the barcode (and the group, if used).
+The first column is the barcode (the barcode names need to be identical to those listed in the barcode sequence file), and the second is the specimen name.
 For example:

         BC01	Cystopteris_fragilis_Utah
         BC02	Cystopteris_fragilis_Arizona
         BC03	Cystopteris_fragilis_Taiwan

-	When one barcode contains multiple specimens, you need to add the group designation in the second column.
-In this case, one Acystopteris and one Cystopteris specimen both were labeled by barcode 1, but they are divergent enough that PURC can pull them apart (based on the reference sequence file):
+	When one barcode is used for multiple specimens, you need to add the group designation in the second column.
+In this case, one *Acystopteris* and one *Cystopteris* specimen were labeled with barcode 1, but they are divergent enough that PURC can pull them apart (based on the reference sequence file):

         BC01	A	Acystopteris_japonica_Taiwan
         BC01	B	Cystopteris_fragilis_Utah
         BC02	A	Acystopteris_japonica_Japan

-    If two barcodes are used (one on each primer), then the first two columns are the barcodes and the third the specimen names:
+    Again, in this case PURC will go through each sequences, find out what barcode it has, and what "group" it matches to (based on the reference sequence file described above).
+And it will then use that barcode and group information to find the corresponding taxon name using the map, above.
+If two barcodes are used (one on each primer), then the first two columns in the map files are the barcodes and the third the specimen names:

     	BCF1	BCR1	Cystopteris_fragilis_Utah
     	BCF2	BCR1	Cystopteris_fragilis_Arizona